Azure-Samples/IoTDemos/WorkplaceHealthAndSafetyDemo/README.md

     > IMPORTANT: If you would llke to deploy your own model please refer to the `Custom Vision project setup` section in the `Optional Steps` section later in this document.
 You will need to increment the version number in tag property of `AIVisionDevKitGetStartedModule\module.json`if you wish to push another model after the initial one.
 1. **IMPORTANT**: Ensure you have `arm32v7` selected as the architecture in the bottom navigation bar of VS Code.
-1. Open `deployment.template.json` and replace `<Azure Blob URL>` with the value you got earlier in the `Edge Stream Analytics Job` section and save the file.
 1. Right-click on `deployment.template.json` and select the `Build and Push IoT Edge Solution` command to generate a new `deployment.json` file in the config folder, build a module image, and push the image to the specified ACR repository
     > IMPORTANT: If you have amended code in your module, you will need to increment the version number in `module.json` so the new version will get deployed to the device in the next steps.